|

 method series of instruction books to be very effective for most,

-but John Thompson, Bastien, the Brimhall series or David Carr Glover,
+but , Bastien, the Brimhall series or David Carr Glover, or John

-From time to time, I also provide various pertinent articles from
+time to time, I also provide various pertinent articles from the

 of specific interest as necessary.
 Individual classical and pop